waoadb/opensource/apps/_docs/docs/contribute/contributing.md

 ## Contributor License Agreement (CLA)

 In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once, so if you’ve done this for another Different Breed open source project, you’re good to go.
+You only need to do this once, so if you’ve done this for another Different Breed ® Open Source project, you’re good to go.
 If you are submitting a pull request for the first time, just let us know that you have completed the CLA and we can cross-check with your GitHub username.

 [Complete your CLA here](https://forms.gle/ZBaXwerHaEJZiDEC9)